 Teens Speak Up About Averting Food Allergy Tragedies

-The recent deaths of three teenagers from anaphylaxis, in what appear to have been avoidable circumstances, can raise a lot of fear for any food allergy parent.
+Posted Oct.
+20, 2015 – The fall 2015 deaths of three teenagers from anaphylaxis, in what appear to have been avoidable circumstances, raised fears for many food allergy parents.
 Questions such as: “Why aren’t these teens carrying their epinephrine auto-injector?” or “Why are they consuming foods that aren’t labeled?” are just a few that ran through my mind.
 But perhaps the broader question is: “What’s the best way to reach a teenager with a message of safety?”

 Over the course of 90 minutes, we candidly discussed how to handle risky situations, as well as the Sept.
 21 death of Colorado student Simon Katz, who attended Chatfield High School, just one hour north of the city where these teens live.
 We also generated ideas for how to get adolescents with food allergies to learn about key behaviors and avoiding risk.